Voices of Support | Guthan Taiceil

 • Calum & Rory Macdonald, Runrig

 Growing up on North Uist in the 1950s, on a clear day, the distant stacks of St Kilda, were an indelible part of our childhood vista.
+The stories, the history, the first hand recollections and links to the people, with their unique and challenging way of life were ever-present.

 The St Kilda narrative has fascinated so many people throughout the generations and it’s now timely and fitting that this remarkable story of civilisation and survival will be maintained for posterity.